ThomasBrazier/starter-hugo-academic/content/post/rhino/index.md

 ---
-title: "New preprint: The geometry of gametic dispersal in a flying mammal, *Rhinolophus hipposideros*"
+title: "New preprint: The geometry of gametic dispersal in a flying mammal, Rhinolophus hipposideros"
 subtitle: Mating dispersal in the lesser horseshoe bat
 date: 2024-10-27T13:14:06.043Z
 draft: false